 The structure of the prohibition on anticompetitive agreements in the Danish Competition Act is similar to the EU structure.
-Section 6 contains the general prohibition and is comparable to article 101(1) TFEU, whereas section 8 is comparable to article 101(3) TFEU.
-Case law from the Commission and the ECJ is used when interpreting the prohibition on anticompetitive agreements in the Competition Act.
+Section 6 contains the general prohibition and is comparable to article 101(1) of the Treaty on the Functioning of the European Union (TFEU), whereas section 8 is comparable to article 101(3) TFEU.
+Case law from the European Commission and the European Court of Justice (ECJ) is used when interpreting the prohibition on anticompetitive agreements in the Competition Act.
 The EU block exemptions have been implemented in Denmark, and agreements subject to the Competition Act may thus benefit from the block exemptions.

-Section 7 of the Danish Competition Act provides a de minimis exemption according to which the rules on anticompetitive agreements do not apply to agreements or concerted practices between undertakings which have:
+Section 7 of the Danish Competition Act, which has been altered with effect from 1 January 2018, provides a de minimis exemption.
+According to the exemption, the rules on anticompetitive agreements do not apply to agreements or concerted practices in case:

-The Danish de minimis exemption does not, however, apply to agreements considered cartel agreements (ie, the rule does not apply to agreements relating to price coordination, production or sales quotas, market sharing or bid rigging).
+However, the Danish de minimis exemption does not apply to agreements that have restriction of competition as their object.
 Nor does the Danish de minimis exemption apply to agreements that may affect trade between member states, as such agreements are subject to article 101 TFEU and, if applicable, the EU de minimis rule.

 In principle, the Danish Competition Act provides undertakings with a possibility to have an agreement assessed by the Danish Competition Council (the Council).
 If the Council approves the agreement, the undertaking receives a statement from the Council that the agreement does not violate section 6 of the Competition Act; similar to the previous EU system.
 However, in practice, the possibility to have an agreement assessed is only used very rarely.